 Court Records are public records.
 These records include a court case file that includes a docket and all of the documents and filings filed in the court case.
 You can access court records on the website, or at Clerk of Court where the case was filed.

 Each and every state keeps a record of people’s criminal background.
 These online databases are all connected so you are able to track criminal backgrounds from other states.
-You are able to go to the Douglas County Courthouse and inquire, or check the website.
+You are able to go to the Douglas County Courthouse and inquire in person, or you can check the website.
 It helps to know the county, and if it was in a different state, you may have to pay a fee for a more complete search.

 A criminal records search you will find out if a person has ever been arrested, charged or convicted for these crimes: